Listen to Endometriosis Myths I Wish Were True or scroll to read:

 If this myth were true, my pain would have ended with my hysterectomy (botched or not).
 The truth is that in addition to the uterus and ovaries, endometriosis can also be found on the bladder, bowels, and in rare cases even lungs.

 Out of all endometriosis myths, this one has harmed my body more than any other.
 When abdominal pain returned after my hysterectomy, I spent two years calling every gynecological and gastrointestinal surgeon from my insurance provider’s directory.
-Gynecologists refuse to see or address my pain because they said that without a uterus or ovaries, it was no longer a gynecological issue.
+Gynecologists refused to see or address my pain because they said that without a uterus or ovaries, it was no longer a gynecological issue.
 Gastrointestinal surgeon’s excuse was that they didn’t deal with endometriosis!!!
 I finally found a women’s health surgeon not afraid to tackle my case, but it took TWO years!

 Painful periods are the only symptoms.